MycroftAI/mark-ii-hardware-testing/README.md

        This is because if it does not find the python environment (located at /home/pi/venv/) it will create it and this can take some time.
 Subsequent reboots will detect the presence of the venv/ dir and boot much faster.
+       Also, if you add component tests which require additional modules you should add them to the requirements.txt file.

     2) you will need to use sudo so